Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 - To send a request to the group member who's currently in control, select Take Control.

 - A message appears to let you know that your request for control was sent.
 If you decide you don't want control, you can cancel your request.

-- The person working on the assignment receives a notification and can approve or decline your request.
+- The person in control of the group assignment receives a notification and can approve or decline your request.

-- If your request is approved, the assignment is unlocked and you can work on it.
-You'll see a message if your request is denied.
+- If your request is approved, the group assignment is unlocked and you can work on it.
+You receive a message if your request is denied.

-If you receive one of these notifications while you're working on an assignment, the system saves your work automatically.
-You can choose to leave the assignment and turn over control to the member requesting access.
-Or, you can ignore the request and keep working.
+If you receive one of these notifications while you work on a group assignment, the system saves your work automatically.
+You can choose to leave the assignment and turn over control to the member who requested access.
+Or, you can ignore the request and continue.

 Doesn't seem familiar?
 Jump to the "Original" help about submitting group assignments.